ninanee/wksp-module-1-htmlcss-1-html/lecture-2-html.md

 `<big>`, `<small>`, `<i>`, `<b>`, `<br />`, `&nbsp;`, `<hr />`

-They have no semantic value.
+They have no semantic value. but they pretend to.

 ---